|

 like we dont have enough camera spying on us all the time, now we want mobile cameras?

+It also might not be as effective as one would think.
+What would likely result is a nation of cops that are afraid to act because of this.
+That can lead to a lot of negative repercussions.
 It's already in affect in many areas.
 It's largely a positive force.
 The few negatives it holds are concerned with the individual policemen and their own privacy; in other words, they cannot be candid at any point, even in their car with their partner, because their boss could always be watching and reprimand them for behavioral issues in, otherwise, private scenarios.

 Valefor.Endoq